Sigmmma/c20/README.md

 The library is not directly editable by its readers.
 This allows the editing team to verify information before it's added.
 However, we want and need the community's help filling in gaps.
 If you want to submit information or join the editing team, see the [Contributing page](https://c20.reclaimers.net/contributing).

 ## Development
 The codebase is essentially a [static site](https://en.wikipedia.org/wiki/Static_web_page) generator.
 We use [Gulp](https://gulpjs.com/) as the build task runner, with various tasks to process stylesheets, render pages, bundle JS ([esbuild](https://esbuild.github.io/)), and copy assets.
-All static results go into a `dist` folder that is ready to serve.
+All build results go into a `dist` folder that is ready to serve.

-Content is written in a combination of [Markdoc-flavoured markdown](markdoc.dev) and YAML files, which are rendered to HTML using [Preact](https://preactjs.com/) in TypeScript/TSX.
+Content is written in a combination of [Markdoc-flavoured markdown](https://markdoc.dev) and YAML files for structured data, which are rendered to HTML using [Preact](https://preactjs.com/) in TypeScript.
 Pages are also rendered in plaintext form and bundled into a client-side search index using [Minisearch](https://lucaong.github.io/minisearch/).
 We use [Sass](https://sass-lang.com/) as a CSS preprocessor.

 ### Building and testing
 In order to see content as it will appear online, you can run c20 in development mode.
 As a pre-requisite this project requires installing at least [Node.js v14+](https://nodejs.org/en/) and [Git LFS](https://git-lfs.github.com/).